List of women mass spectrometrists: American Society for Mass Spectrometry

-The major awards from the American Society for Mass Spectrometry are John B. Fenn Award for a Distinguished Contribution in Mass Spectrometry, Biemann Medal, Fellows of ASMS, Research Award, Research at Primarily Undergraduate Institutions (PUIs) Award, and Al Yergey Mass Spectrometry Scientist Award.
+The major awards from the American Society for Mass Spectrometry are John B. Fenn Award for a Distinguished Contribution in Mass Spectrometry, Biemann Medal, Fellows of ASMS, Research Award, Research at Primarily Undergraduate Institutions (PUIs) Award, Al Yergey Mass Spectrometry Scientist Award, Ron Hites Award, and Diversity, Equity, Inclusion, and Accessibility Mentorship Award.
 A number of notable women mass spectrometrists served as presidents of the American Society for Mass Spectrometry.